 Applying for a permit

-Applicants need to complete an application for footpath activity permit form (PDF - 253KB).
+Applicants need to complete an application for footpath activity permit form (PDF - 253KB) form.

 All permits expire 12 months from the date of issue, unless otherwise specified on the permit.